 The big change here was stating the UVP as a unique feature since the benefit was not resonating.
-The usability tests had shown that the term “uploading” was very much part of our customers everyday vocabulary.
-So much so that they automatically assumed every photo sharing service required it.
+The usability tests had shown that the term “uploading” was very much part of our customers' everyday vocabulary.
+So much so that they automatically assumed every photo-sharing service required it.
 I decided to lead by challenging that assumption.

 Version 5: Busy Parents

-Curiosity is the first step towards Engagement
+Curiosity is the first step toward Engagement

-Update: If you liked this content consider checking out my book: Running Lean which details step-by-step instructions for building, testing, and measuring landing pages for your MVP.
+Update: If you liked this content consider checking out my book: Running Lean, which details step-by-step instructions for building, testing, and measuring landing pages for your MVP.

 You can learn more here: Get Running Lean.